iamsubhrajit10/Parallel-Distributed-Systems/Assignment-1/readme.md

-The input for the program must be taken from a file (.txt or .csv).
+The input for the program must be taken from a .csv file.

 **Sample input:**